TL;DR

 - If 3+ tests are proposed: “Force-rank to 1.
 The reader will ask for #2 only if they reject #1.
 Multi-test recommendations dilute the call.”

-- If sample size math is missing: “For the proposed test, calculate required sample size per variant at 80% power, 5% significance, expected effect size.
-If the runtime is >4 weeks, propose a qualitative test instead.”
+- If sample size math is missing: “For the proposed test, calculate required sample size per variant at 80% power, 5% significance, and the expected effect size.
+Remember required sample scales with 1 / MDE² — halving the lift you want to detect quadruples the sample.
+If runtime is >4 weeks, propose a qualitative test instead.”

 - If segment cuts are missing: “Add segment analysis: redo the funnel for paid vs organic and for desktop vs mobile separately.
 Sometimes the headline drop is one segment dragging the average.”